conflictpatterns/conflictpatterns/PhDA21.md

 # Standard Duties and Responsibilities

 The holder of the position is to pursue a project that uses machine-learning methods to forecast interstate and civil wars.
-In particular, the team member will, among other:
+In particular, the team member will:

 -   Acquire and process time series data from finance, diplomatic cables, and newspapers
 - Apply Machine Learning methods using Python/R